**Note 1:** Grade Pathological must not be blank.

-* If a resection is done of a primary tumor and there is no grade documented from the surgical resection, use the grade from the clinical workup
+- Surgical resection is done of the primary tumor and there is no grade documented from the surgical resection

-* If a resection is done of a primary tumor and there is no residual cancer, use the grade from the clinical workup
+- Surgical resection is done of the primary tumor and there is no residual cancer

 * Grade from primary site is not documented

-* Neo-adjuvant therapy is followed by a resection (see post therapy grade)
+* Neo-adjuvant therapy is followed by a resection (see Grade Post Therapy Path (yp))

 * Grade checked “not applicable” on CAP Protocol (if available) and no other grade information is available